newjersey/navigator.business.nj.gov/content/src/fundings/venture-fund-investments.md

   innovative companies and create jobs in tech and life sciences.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The New Jersey Economic Development Authority (NJEDA) invests in venture capital funds active in New Jersey's technology and life sciences community.
-Venture partners leverage NJEDA investment to increase funds available for emerging innovative companies to grow and create jobs in the State.
+  The New Jersey Economic Development Authority (NJEDA) invests in venture capital funds active in New Jersey's technology and life sciences community.
+  As a venture partner, you can leverage NJEDA investment to increase funds available for emerging innovative companies to grow and create jobs in the state.

 callToActionLink: https://www.njeda.com/venturefunds/
 callToActionText: Learn more
 fundingType: loan